MillerLab-UCDavis/Voxit/Development/README_CreateVoxitStandaloneApp.txt

 * put your entire matlab startup.m script within a conditional: if ~isdeployed ... end, to avoid compiling paths that don't exist on client
 * Start applicationCompiler from the command line
 * In MAIN FILE, choose your voxit.m.
 The “Files required..” pane below should populate with dependencies.
-* ensure Radio button “Runtime downloaded from Web” is selected, and type “VoxitInstaller” in the text field
+* ensure Radio button “Runtime downloaded from Web” is selected, and type “VoxitInstaller_v1.0” in the text field, replacing version number with whatever you put below in Application information
 * in Settings, choose folders to save the output.
 You can leave the default logfile and folder names but just choose your desired local path
 * Under Application Information
 	* fill out what you like, including version